 DR. DAVID F. C. CHAN

-I am a Certified Play Therapist and Psychotherapist and am registered with the National Council of Psychotherapists (NCP, UK) and Play Therapy UK (PTUK).
+I am an Accredited Play Therapist and Psychotherapist, and am registered with the National Council of Integrative Psychotherapists (NCIP, UK) and Play Therapy UK (PTUK).
 I am also a member of the American Psychological Association (APA).
-I offer Play Therapy and Therapeutic Play to children and adolescents in Singapore.
-I have worked with individuals or groups of children who have mild to severe emotional, behaviour or mental health problems.
-I also provide student counseling and psychotherapy services at a local institute of higher learning.
+I offer Play Therapy and Therapeutic Play to children and adolescents, and Psychotherapy to adults in Singapore.
+I have worked with individuals or groups of children who have mild to severe emotional, behaviour or mental health difficulties.
+I also provide student counseling and psychotherapy services.

 RECENTLY PUBLISHED ARTICLES

 GROUP PLAY THERAPY FOR CHILDREN WITH DEVELOPMENTAL AND LEARNING DISABILITIES